adscorp100/mdhomecarebuild/src/content/blog/how-much-disability-pension-per-fortnight-2025.md

 ### How much is the disability pension per fortnight for a single person?

-The Disability Support Pension for a single person is $1,116.30 per fortnight in 2025, including the base pension ($987.60), pension supplement ($82.20), and energy supplement ($19.50).
-This amount may be reduced if you have income over $216 per fortnight or assets exceeding limits.
+After the September 20, 2025 indexation, the Disability Support Pension for a single person is **up to $1,149.00 per fortnight**, including all supplements (base pension, pension supplement, and energy supplement).
+This amount may be reduced if you have income over $212 per fortnight or assets exceeding $314,000 (homeowner) / $566,500 (non-homeowner).

 ### How much is DSP for couples per fortnight?

-Couples each receive up to $841.40 per fortnight on the Disability Support Pension, which includes the base pension ($743.40), pension supplement ($82.20), and energy supplement ($15.80).
-Combined, a couple can receive up to $1,682.80 per fortnight.
+Couples each receive **up to $866.80 per fortnight** on the Disability Support Pension after September 2025 indexation.
+Combined, a couple can receive **up to $1,733.60 per fortnight**.

 ### How long does the disability support pension last?